-There was an increase in the purchase of property, plant and equipment for 30 June 2006 to \$58,724 from \$19,094 in the previous year although this included a motor vehicle for \$40,000 that was sold again prior to year end.
+There was a decrease in the purchase of property, plant and equipment for 30 June 2007 to \$10,398 from \$58,724 in the previous year.
+The principal reason for lower expenditure in the year was that in 2006 a car was bought & sold off.
 No capital expenditure commitments existed at balance sheet date.